Patricia Knatchbull, 2nd Countess Mountbatten of Burma

 Lady Mountbatten succeeded her father as Countess Mountbatten of Burma when he was assassinated in 1979, as his peerages had been created with special remainder to his daughters and their heirs male.
-This inheritance accorded her a seat in the House of Lords, where she remained until 1999, when the House of Lords Act 1999 removed most hereditary peers from the House.
+This inheritance accorded her a seat in the House of Lords, which she retained until 1999, when the House of Lords Act 1999 removed most hereditary peers from the House.

+Early life

+Patricia Mountbatten was born in the St George Hanover Square parish of London in 1924, exactly two years after her father proposed to her mother in India.
+Her middle names were Edwina, after her mother, and Victoria, after her grandmother, the eldest daughter of Princess Alice of the United Kingdom.